I Am Sam-2001

 But, Back to School isn’t a film to be overanalyzed either.

-On the positive side, the chemistry between Dangerfield and Kellerman is a nice addition, not feeling as forced as it might have.
+On the positive side, the chemistry between Dangerfield and Kellerman is a nice addition, not as forced as it might have been.
 They flow through their scenes with a light-hearted innocence.

-The father and son relationship is a success.
-Gordon’s brooding counterbalances Dangerfield’s over-the-top nature, so they possess differing personalities.
+The father-son relationship is a success.
+Gordon’s brooding nature counterbalances Dangerfield’s over-the-top nature, so they have different personalities.

 I’m not sure Back to School (1986) has the legs to be remembered very well.
-Too similar to other successful comedies of the late 1970s and early 1980s like Porky’s (1981) or Animal House (1978) to stand out, the film is for fans of Dangerfield only.
+Too similar to other successful comedies of the late 1970s and early 1980s, like Porky’s (1981) or Animal House (1978), it struggles to stand out and is for fans of Dangerfield only.

 Perhaps served up as an opening act to the better and much funnier Caddyshack (1980), one of the best genre films of the decade.